 \end{figure*}

-This opposition was more significant on the knee joint than hip during the mid-stance to the mid-swing phase, with the highest opposition on the onset of the pre-swing phase.
-The hip joint had significant actuator and muscle torque opposition during the pre-swing to terminal swing phases, indicating that different than the knee joint in which major portion of antagonism occurred during the stance phase, the hip got into muscle and actuator torque contraction during swing phase. \\
+This opposition was more significant on the knee joint than on the hip joint during the mid-stance to the mid-swing phase, with the highest opposition on the onset of the pre-swing phase.
+The hip joint had significant actuator and muscle torque opposition during the pre-swing to terminal swing phases, indicating that different from the knee joint, in which a major portion of antagonism occurred during the stance phase, the hip entered muscle and actuator torque contraction during the swing phase. \\

-The analysis of the torque profiles of a device, represented in Figure \ref{Fig_IdealExo_Torque}, in different load conditions indicates that the loading subject with a heavy load does not result in substantial changes in the torque profiles of the assistive devices.
-The main changes between \textit{loaded} and \textit{noload} conditions are the timing and magnitude of the profiles, which is due to the change of the joints kinematics and kinetics.
+The analysis of the torque profiles of our device, represented in Figure \ref{Fig_IdealExo_Torque}, in different load conditions indicates that the loading subject with a heavy load does not result in substantial changes in the torque profiles of the assistive devices.
+The main changes between \textit{loaded} and \textit{noload} conditions are the timing and magnitude of the profiles, which is due to the change of the kinematics and kinetics of the joints.

-Nevertheless, the standard deviation of assistive devices and assisted muscles generated torques are considerably greater in the \textit{loaded} condition, and it is more evident in the knee joint where the net joint moment has a remarkable deviation during the stance phase.
-This high within-subject deviation of torque profiles indicates that the assistance of subjects carrying heavy load requires the subject-specific design and control of the exoskeletons \cite{2}.\\
+Nevertheless, the standard deviation of assistive devices and assisted muscles generated torques are considerably greater in the \textit{loaded} condition, and it is more evident in the knee joint, where the net joint moment has a remarkable deviation during the stance phase.
+This high within-subject deviation of torque profiles indicates that the assistance of subjects carrying a heavy load requires the subject-specific design and control of the exoskeletons \cite{2}.\\

 \begin{figure*}[ht]